hpc/charliecloud/doc/ch-image.rst

    shell script.
 Only use it if you really know what you are doing.

-If :code:`SCRIPT` is not provided and standard input *is* a TTY, :code:`ch-image shell` opens an interactive shell.
+If :code:`SCRIPT` is not provided and standard input *is* a TTY, :code:`ch-image modify` opens an interactive shell.
 That is, the following are roughly equivalent (assuming a terminal)::

-  $ ch-image shell foo bar
+  $ ch-image modify foo bar

 and::